What is hybrid long term care insurance?

 Medical expenses for long term care can be devastating, so a good long term care insurance policy can go a long way in protecting yourself and your family against financial risk.
 It also gives you the peace of mind that comes from knowing that you will be able to receive high quality medical care if you develop a chronic illness in the future.

 These premium increases have caused people to look for alternative solutions, such as hybrid life insurance/long term care products.
+These hybrid policies, also known as 'linked benefit' policies, accounted for 84% of LTC insurance sales in 2018.

 Defining Hybrid LTC Insurance